sethrprice/monointerp/README.md

 # Usage

+This is an example usage in which we create an x-axis, some y values (in this rather uninteresting case y = 2x + 1), and a some query coordinates (halfway between the x points), and find the interpolated values at those query coordinates.

 ```rust
 let x: Vec<f64> = (0..100).map(|val| val as f64).collect();
 let y: Vec<f64> = x.iter().map(|val| 2. * val + 1.).collect();